©2022 Greenwich Historical Society | All rights reserved

 Schools need our help.
 Instruction time for history has decreased significantly in public and private school curricula, while the need for critical-thinking, well-informed young minds becomes more important than ever.
 Privately funded institutions like the Greenwich Historical Society need to fill the crucial gaps with resources and educational programming that support teachers and children.

-As part of our effort to nag and bring together the community, the Greenwich Historical Society hosts events throughout the year offered to members and the public.
+As part of our effort to bring together the community, the Greenwich Historical Society hosts events throughout the year offered to members and the public.
 Events include the Tavern Garden Markets, Music, education, gardening, crafts and more.